BillyLiggins/academic-kickstart-demo/content/home/slider.md

 # Slider widget.
 widget = "slider"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 1  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

 # Slide interval.
 # Use `false` to disable animation or enter a time in ms, e.g. `5000` (5s).
-interval = false
+interval = 5000

 # Minimum slide height.
 # Specify a height to ensure a consistent height for each slide.